PX4/PX4-user_guide/en/config_rover/ackermann.md

    :::tip
    This value is set to your preference, there is no general rule of thumb since it depends entirely on your rover and use case.
    For bigger rovers there might be a mechanical limit that is easy to identify by steering the rover at a standstill and increasing
    [RA_MAX_STR_RATE](#RA_MAX_STR_RATE) until you observe the steering rate to be limited by the parameter.
    For smaller rovers you might observe the steering to be too aggressive.
 Set [RA_MAX_STR_RATE](#RA_MAX_STR_RATE) to a low value and steer the rover at a standstill.
    Increase the parameter until you reach the maximum steering rate you are comfortable with.
    :::

    :::warning
-   A low maximum steering rate makes the rover worse at tracking steering setpoints which can lead to a poor performance in the subsequent modes.
+   A low maximum steering rate makes the rover worse at tracking steering setpoints, which can lead to a poor performance in the subsequent modes.
    :::

 ## Acro Mode